Carl Pavano

 Carl Anthony Pavano (born January 8, 1976) is an American former professional baseball player.
-A right-handed pitcher, Pavano played in Major League Baseball from 1998 to 2012 for the Montreal Expos, Florida Marlins, New York Yankees, Cleveland Indians, and Minnesota Twins.
-He was a member of the 2003 World Series champions and appeared in the 2004 Major League Baseball All-Star Game.
-He signed with the Yankees in 2005, where he became known for his frequent injuries during his four year stint with them.
+A right-handed pitcher, Pavano played in Major League Baseball (MLB) from 1998 to 2012 for the Montreal Expos, Florida Marlins, New York Yankees, Cleveland Indians, and Minnesota Twins.
+He was a member of the 2003 World Series champion Marlins and appeared in the 2004 All-Star Game.
+He signed with the Yankees in 2005, with whom he became known for frequent injuries during his four years with the team.

 Amateur career

 Born in New Britain, Connecticut, Pavano graduated from Southington High School in Southington, Connecticut, the alma mater of former major league pitcher Rob Dibble.
-Pavano's retired jersey (14) still hangs (unretired as of 2011).
+Pavano's retired jersey (number 14) still hangs (unretired as of 2011).
 At Southington, Pavano led the baseball team to a state championship in 1994.
 Pavano initially committed to play college baseball at Louisiana State.

 Professional career

 Boston Red Sox

 Pavano was selected by the Boston Red Sox in the 13th round (355th overall) of the 1994 amateur draft.
 In 1996, with the A level Michigan Battle Cats, he was 6–6 with a 3.44 ERA in 22 starts.
 This earned him a number of honors including Baseball America first team Minor League All-Star, Double-A All-Star, Eastern League All-Star & Pitcher of the Year and Red Sox minor league player of the year.
 In 1997, with the AA Trenton Thunder, he was 16–5 with a 2.63 ERA in 26 starts and was selected as a Triple-A All-Star.